MosheL2680/Library/README.md

       - `books.py`: File for handling book-related routes.
       - `customers.py`: File for handling customer-related routes.
       - `loans.py`: File for handling loan-related routes.
+      - `views.py`: File for handling routes to render templates the web pages.
     - `tests\`: A directory to store tests files (unittest and pytest)
-    - `app.py`: The main application script. (run the app, and endpoints for render template the web pages).
+    - `app.py`: This file run the app.
   - `frontend/`
       - `static/`: A directory for static files such as CSS and JavaScript.
         - `css/`: Subdirectory for CSS stylesheets.